 #2 Answer Frequently Answered Questions

-This is a strategy that requires you to be preemptive.
+This is an effective content strategy for eCommerce that requires you to be preemptive.
 Here, you need to look at your product and services and then compile a list of the possible questions a typical user could ask.
 This makes sure that before your customer has a complaint, you will already have the solution to that.
 This is especially important if you do not have a 24/7 customer response system.
 Having a FAQ section is the next best thing to that.

 Alternatively, complaints from customers could be a great source of FAQs.
 If visitors reach out to you about the same issues, you can create a guide providing answers to that question.
 You can update the FAQs with time.
 Having a FAQ section shows that you are capable and resourceful.
 Customers will be more inclined to trust you and your services when that is the case.
 This, in turn, will result in greater ROI.